FranciscoJRFreitas/Helicopter-WebGL/README.md

 # Helicopter WebGL
-Project 2 Interface Graphics Computation of helicopter and its motions with key control.
+Project 2 Interface Graphics Computation of Helicopter and its motions with key control.